 |Annuals: Culture and Maintenance||

 Annual flowers live only for one growing season, during which they grow, flower, and produce seed, thereby completing their life cycle.
-Annuals must be set out or seeded every year since they don't persist.
+Annuals must be set out or seeded every year since they don’t persist.
 Some varieties will self-sow, or naturally reseed themselves.
 This may be undesirable in many flowers because the parents of this seed are unknown and hybrid characteristics will be lost.
 Plants will scatter everywhere instead of growing in their designated spot.
 Examples are alyssum, petunias, and impatiens.
 Some perennials, which are plants that live from year to year, are classed with annuals because they are not winter-hardy and must be set out every year; begonias and snapdragons are examples.
+Annuals have many positive features.
+They are versatile, sturdy, and relatively cheap.
+Plant breeders have produced many new and improved varieties.
+Annuals are easy to grow, produce instant color, and, most important, they bloom for most of the growing season.
+Many annuals are able to thrive without the need of grooming due to their “self-cleaning” ability.

 Environmental PreferencesLight: sunny